J.D., University of Virginia

 After McDermott, Ms. Conlan Baron worked as an Attorney-Advisor in the Office of the Chief Counsel for International Commerce at the U.S. Department of Commerce.
 Her portfolio included sanctions, services, financial services, customs, WTO matters and Free Trade Agreements.
 Ms. Conlan Baron advised Department of Commerce staff on all these issues and worked as part of the interagency team working on international trade matters, including FTA negotiations.
 She also worked with Department of Commerce staff to help small and medium sized businesses with issues that arose under trade agreements.

 Ms. Conlan Baron later worked at Greenberg Traurig focusing on appellate work before the Benefits Review Board at the Department of Labor.
-She assisted with appeals dealing with Black Lung disease.

 More recently, Ms. Conlan Baron was a Senior Admissions Officer at the University of Virginia School of Law where she evaluated thousands of applications and helped shape five years of law school classes.